 - Demonstrate – The trainer demonstrates while explaining again.

-- Guide – The learner tries the skill while the trainer guides him through it.
+- Guide – The learner tries the skill while the trainer guides him or her through it.

-- Enable – The learner works on his own under the eye of the trainer.
+- Enable – The learner works on his or her own under the eye of the trainer.

 - Leading EDGE(TM)—Matching the leader’s behavior is to the team’s stage